-Senior management should adopt a formal policy in relation to financial crime prevention

-SYSC 3.1.1 R, 3.2.6 R 6.1.1 R 6.3.1 R 1.40 As mentioned in paragraph 1.1 above, senior management in FSA- regulated firms has a responsibility to ensure that the firm's control processes and procedures are appropriately designed and implemented, and are effectively operated to manage the firm's risks.
-This includes the risk of the firm being used to further financial crime.
-SYSC 6.3.7 (3) G 1.41 For FSA-regulated firms (but see paragraph 1.35 for general insurance firms and mortgage intermediaries) SYSC 6.3.7 (3) G says that a firm should produce "appropriate documentation of [its] risk management policies and risk profile in relation to money laundering, including documentation of that firm's application of those policies".
+Senior management should adopt a formal policy in relation to financial crime prevention payment institutions) SYSC 6.3.7 (3) G says that a firm should produce "appropriate documentation of [its] risk management policies and risk profile in relation to money laundering, including documentation of that firm's application of those policies".
 A statement of the firm's AML/CTF policy and the procedures to implement it will clarify how the firm's senior management intends to discharge its responsibility for the prevention of money laundering and terrorist financing.
 This will provide a framework of direction to the firm and its staff, and will identify named individuals and functions responsible for implementing particular aspects of the policy.
 The policy will also set out how senior management undertakes its assessment of the money laundering and terrorist financing risks the firm faces, and how these risks are to be managed.
 Even in a small firm, a summary of its high-level AML/CTF policy will focus the minds of staff on the need to be constantly aware of such risks, and how they are to be managed.
-1.42 A policy statement should be tailored to the circumstances of the firm.
-Use of a generic document might reflect adversely on the level of consideration given by senior management to the firm's particular risk profile.
-1.43 The policy statement might include, but not be limited to, such matters as: Guiding principles: an unequivocal statement of the culture and values to be adopted and promulgated throughout the firm towards the prevention of financial crime; a commitment to ensuring that customers' identities will be satisfactorily verified before the firm accepts them;